-The heart of our work is to connect inner transformation to social innovation.
+The heart of our work is to connect inner transformation and social innovation.
 We do this work through four main lenses:

 Like watersheds, foodsheds are a geographic way of thinking about how food makes its way from soil to table (and ideally, back to soil).
-IMA helps mindfully trouble-shoot value-chains from farm-to-table, including at our own home, Hawthorne Valley Farm.
+IMA helps bring awareness and holistic metrics to disconnects in the foodshed flow, including at our home, Hawthorne Valley Farm.
 We offer consulting services for food and farming businesses and institutions transitioning to more regenerative forms of management, including at the Chester Agricultural Center.
 We are coordinating with organizations across the Hudson Valley to coevolve our foodshed concept.
 We are collaborating with the Biodynamic Association to develop pathways for biodynamic principles to help more land and communities grow healthfully.

 Good environments for social beings

 Each of us is our own organism, our own being.
-Together, our relationships form various social organisms- social beings that can be as healthy or sick as our own individual bodies.
+Together, our relationships form various social organisms- social beings that can be growing or dying, and be as healthy or sick as our own individual bodies.

 We work to bring mindful attention to the social beings at work in the foodshed.
 Through social presencing technologies and community-rooted, multi-stakeholder meetings, we help make a good space for people to build trust and share perspectives.
 When we do this, something catalytic happens: social beings get healthy and can perceive, communicate, and act together.

 As part of a wider food justice project across Columbia County, NY, the Hudson Community Core Group is one example of a ‘social being’ currently working to innovate ways to get healthy food flowing, fairly and affordably.